Adopt a Broken Windows policy.

 - Seize easy opportunities.
 It’s not always easy to work with broken backlinks.
 When it’s manual work, it’s almost not worth the effort.
 By using Monitor Backlinks, you can find backlinks quickly and easily.
 This is a considerable time-saver, meaning that broken backlink building will be a breeze for you, where it’s a challenge for others.
 You can scoop up tons of new backlinks by spotting dead links to your site and to competitor sites.

-The Broken Backlinks Policy: 7 Steps to Identify and Fix Busted Links
+The Broken Backlinks Policy: 7 Steps to Find and Fix Broken Links on Websites

 1. Decide which keywords to target with your broken backlink campaign

-Every broken backlink campaign should work to improve your site’s ranking for a particular keyword.
+Every broken backlink SEO campaign should work to improve your site’s ranking for a particular keyword.

 So, start with the end in mind when you choose keywords to research.
-Here are three criteria I recommend to develop your initial keyword research strategy:
+Here are a few criteria I recommend to develop your initial keyword research strategy:

 - Check your Google accounts.
 Do you have a list of highly-converting keywords in your AdWords account already?
 Add those keywords to your list.
 What if you don’t have AdWords?
 I suggest using Google’s Webmaster Tools instead.
 You’ll be able to spot which search terms are leading the most people to your site.

 - Keyword competition.
 How many other websites are competing for your chosen keywords?
-In the car industry, there’s extremely high competition for “cars” (e., over 2,160,000,000 search results in Google).
-However, if you specialize in “vintage Mustangs” (i.e., 203,000 Google search results), it will be easier to stand out.
+In the car industry, there’s extremely high competition for “cars” (i.e. over 2,160,000,000 search results in Google).
+However, if you specialize in “vintage Mustangs” (i.e. 203,000 Google search results), it will be easier to stand out.

 - Keyword intent.
-Keywords that signal buying intent (e.g. “shoe sale” is better than “shoes”) are more valuable.
+Keywords that signal buying intent (e.g. “shoe sale” rather than “shoes”) are more valuable.
 Targeting keywords related to reviews and comparisons is also well worth the effort, since people looking for reviews are usually close to buying something.

 Keep using the steps above until you have at least 10 keywords.
 Advanced marketers, keep going until you have 50 keywords.